-This is a common situation.
+This situation is more common than you might think, and often it starts out innocent enough.
 Customers and other people see the success of a business and “want in.”
-The owner wants to expand her business, but doesn’t have the capital to pay for the attorney’s and accountant’s fees to prepare the FDD in advance.
+The owner wants to expand the business but doesn’t have the capital to pay for the attorney’s and accountant’s fees to prepare the FDD in advance.

-So, when a prospective franchisee offers to pay the franchisee fee in advance, the owner sees it as a way to pay the costs of establishing the franchise.
-It seems like a great process – the franchise funds itself.
+So, when a prospective franchisee offers to pay the franchisee fee in advance, the owner sees it as a way to pay the costs of establishing the franchise: The franchise literally funds itself.

 The problem is that franchise law prohibits it.

-- A payment of $500 or more during the first six months of the relationship.
+- Payment of $500 or more during the first six months of the relationship,

-As a general rule, if the name or a logo is an essential element of the arrangement, the trademark element will be satisfied for purposes of the Franchise Rule.
+Generally, if a name or logo is a part of the arrangement, the trademark element will be satisfied.

 - Marketing and Sales Materials